jasone/sqlive/docs/docs.md

 ## Connections

-Virtual views can be used to maintain a query up-to-date at all times, as we have just seen, but they can also be used to get notified when changes occured.
+Virtual views can be used to maintain an up-to-date query at all times, as we have just seen, but they can also be used to be notified when changes occur.

-For example, let's create a query that tracks all the customer with a negative balance.
+For example, let's create a query that tracks all the customer with a negative balance:

 ```
 $ echo "create virtual view negative_balance as select * from customer where c_acctbal < 0.0;" | sqlive --data /tmp/test.db
 ```

 The creation of the virtual view does not trigger notifications.
-We need to "connect" to that view in order to receive them.
+We need to "connect" to that view in order to receive them:

 ```
 $ sqlive --data /tmp/test.db --connect negative_balance --updates /tmp/negative_balance